Dealing with the coronavirus

 During the 2020/21 winter semester, the examining boards in the faculties can approve alternative certificates of achievement.

 The following explanations and information seem to be important in this regard: the starting point for this rule is the time when the examination is taken.
 It therefore also applies to any examinations that have been postponed to this period from the winter semester in 2019/20.
-The key period here is the summer semester period from 1 April 2020 until 31 October 2020 both for exams that have not been passed and repeating exams to improve grades.
+The key period here is the summer semester period from 1 April 2020 until 31 October 2020 and the winter semester 2020/21 both for exams that have not been passed and repeating exams to improve grades.
 Any exams not taken (“non-appearance”) will not be treated like exams that have been passed.
 The supplementary oral examination according to Section 18a of the general rules for university courses leading to a bachelor’s or master’s degree is not governed by this rule; it cannot be repeated.
 ‘Final dissertations’ in the sense of these rules involve the dissertations written for a bachelor’s or master’s degree or academic dissertations on courses leading to state examinations.

 The examination administration departments for the courses of study can be contacted in the faculties.